-Dinner parties give you the opportunity to bring out your best dishes and napkins and silverware and glasses, even if it’s just a few times a year for a special occasion.
+Dinner parties give you the opportunity to bring out your best dishes and napkins, silverware and glasses, even if it’s just a few times a year for a special occasion.
 Sitting at a lovely table puts us on our best behavior.

-Not only are these DIY Christmas pinecone place card holders easy to make, they are so inexpensive but look great.
+Not only are these DIY Christmas pinecone place card holders easy to make, but they are also inexpensive.
 They looked great on my Santa’s sleigh~inspired Christmas tablescape.